 Quick answer

 The standard developer AI stack (ChatGPT Pro + Claude Pro + Cursor + GitHub Copilot) costs roughly $840/year or $2,520 over three years, for software you'll never own.
-Bodega One is a one-time purchase AI coding tool at $79.
-It pays for itself before the end of month two.
+Bodega One Code is free for personal use ($39 one-time for commercial).
+It costs nothing or pays for itself within weeks.

 I want to show you a math problem.